 - Right click on your Desktop and choose "Display Settings".

 - Then only change the Custom Scaling at the bottom.
-Type in the scaling level you want, and log off and log in.
+Type in the scaling level you want, and then log off and log in.
 This will change the size of the windows and icons on your screen, so you may need to test a few different percentages.
 You should choose increments of 25%, so something like 100%, 125%, 150%.
 And if you want 125% and its already at 125%, then you will need to first change it to 100%, log off, then change it back to 125% and logoff again.

 - After you make this change, you will see this message in red.
 Just ignore that.
 Don't turn off the custom scaling.

 - Finally, Remove and re-Include your sites and Test to make sure everything works.
-If the Test passes, there is no need to do #2 below.

 As an alternative to solution #2, you could always change your screen resolution, and then change your scaling as well.
 So for example, if you are using a 4k resolution (3840 x 2160) at 200% scaling, you could lower the resolution to 1920 x 1080, and then use 100% scaling.